 Harris Class Transport:

-• Laid down, 20 July 1920, for the Emergency Fleet Corp as Passenger/Cargo Liner SS Peninsula State under USSB Contract # 2584 at New York Shipbuilding Corp, Camden, N.J., assigned to the United States Mail Line
+• Laid down, 20 July 1920, for the Emergency Fleet Corp as Passenger/Cargo Liner SS Peninsula State under USSB Contract # 2584 at New York Shipbuilding Corp, Camden, N.J.

 • Renamed SS President Pierce in May 1922

-• Transferred to the United States Lines in August 1922, renamed SS President Roosevelt
+• Transferred in August 1922 to the United States Line, renamed SS President Roosevelt

-• Converted to a troopship by Atlantic Basin Iron Works of Brooklyn, N.Y.
+• Converted as a troop transport during February-June 1941 by the Atlantic Basin Iron Works at Brooklyn, N.Y.

 • Transferred to the US Navy, 27 May 1941